GLOBAL MARKETS-Stocks wait for ECB signals, pound strong after Brexit drama

 By Marc Jones

-LONDON, Dec 13 (Reuters) - Santa made a lacklustre attempt to deliver his traditional end of year rally on Thursday, as world stocks squeezed out a third day of gains and the pound and the euro both stayed firm after the latest bout of Brexit drama.
+LONDON, Dec 13 (Reuters) - Santa delivered his traditional end of year rally on Thursday as world stocks made a third day of gains and the pound and the euro both stayed strong after the latest bout of Brexit drama.

-UK Prime Minister Theresa May’s survival in a late night no-confidence vote has not changed the markets’ questions on Brexit but along with tentative signs of truces in the U.S.-China trade war and Italy’s budget feud it was enough to keep them jolly.
+UK Prime Minister Theresa May’s survival in a late night no-confidence vote has not changed the markets’ views on Brexit but along with signs of a tentative truce in the U.S.-China trade war and progress in Italy it was enough to keep them jolly.

-The Nikkei and other Asian stocks had pushed roughly 1 percent higher and Europe enjoyed a largely uneventful morning.
-Even the long-awaited confirmation that the European Central Bank was ending its quantitative easing programme did little to rouse activity.
+The Nikkei and other Asian stocks had pushed roughly 1 percent higher and Europe also made a steady start ahead of several central bank meetings including a landmark one for the ECB which was set to end its quantitative easing programme.

-Though the ECB will technically now stop QE, it will still keep buying German, Italian and other euro zone bonds, possibly for years, using proceeds from the $2.6 trillion mountain of debt it has bought over the last few years.

-Analysts were now waiting to hear what signals Mario Draghi sends at his 1330 GMT news conference.
-Next year will be his last in charge of the ECB.

-Morgan Stanley FX strategist Hans Redeker said all eyes would be on Draghi and the ECB’s messaging.
+“All eyes will be on the ECB,” said Morgan Stanley FX strategist Hans Redeker.
 “It may revise its growth projections lower but continue to prepare the markets for allowing QE to end.”

 Short-dated Italian bond yields - which move inversely to price - hit their lowest in six months after the country’s government confirmed it would cut its deficit goal for 2019, potentially ending months of wrangling with Brussels.